damukles/TinyJsonDatabase/README.md

-# JsonDocumentDatabase
+# Tiny Json Database

 ## Collections

-- Mehrere Collections
+- Multiple collections
-- Eine Collection pro Datentyp/-modell
+- One collection per model/type

-## Sekundäre Indices
+## Secondary Indices

-- Werden manuell definiert (nur auf Properties)
+- Will be defined manually
-- Rebuild Index, wenn Datei fehlt
+- Index will be rebuilt, if file is missing
-- Fluent Api für Konfiguration
+- Fluent Api for configuration

-Unterstützte Datenformate für Sekundäre Indices
+Supported index types

 - string
 - int